SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 ### Neighborhood Connected

 Browse the SCIRunData/Seg3D/Brain\_DataSet directory and load the following two files: CTbrain50.NRRD and MRI-brain50.NRRD.
 The first one is the post operative CT image and the second one is the pre-surgery MR image.
-After loading the datasets the Seg3D window should look like the one in [Figure 24](figure24).
+After loading the datasets the Seg3D window should look like the one in [Figure 24](fig-loading-brain-data-set).

-:::{figure-md} figure24
+:::{figure-md} fig-loading-brain-data-set

 ![LoadingBrainDataSet](Seg3DTutorial_figures/LoadingBrainDataSet.png)